gnahz04/itsy/bio_2024Dec.md

 Hao has a PhD in Computer Science, an MA in Statistics, both from UC Berkeley; a BSc from Caltech.
 As part-time jobs, he worked at Credit Suisse, Mitsubishi Electric Research Lab, Oracle Corp, NASA JPL, and consulted for Youdao.com (China).

-Hao serves on several philanthpropic organizations that focus on education and research areas of his alma maters.
+Hao serves on several philanthropic organizations that focus on education and research areas of his alma maters.